confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 ksqlDB enables grouping records that have the same key for stateful operations, like joins, into *windows*.
-At the moment, ksqlDB uses a fixed grace period of 24 hours, which mean that a record can arrive out-of-order for up to 24 hours, and it's still joined correctly based on its timestamp.
+At the moment, ksqlDB uses a fixed grace period of 24 hours, which means that a record can arrive out-of-order for up to 24 hours, and it's still joined correctly based on its timestamp.
 If a record arrives after the window's grace period has passed, the record is discarded and isn't processed.